The Explore TV

 Take your time

 With 29 caves To visit, plan at least 5-6 hours for thorough exploration.
-The site is large, and some caves contain unique sculptures or murals that deserve time to be appreciated at leisure.
+The site is large, and some caves contain unique sculptures or murals that deserve time to be appreciated properly.
 Furthermore…

 The viewpoint overlooking the caves and nature is spectacular!

-He Ajanta Caves viewpoint It offers breathtaking views of the valley, where the Waghora River and a waterfall create a spectacular landscape.
-From there, you can appreciate the horseshoe-shaped arrangement of caves carved into the cliff, surrounded by lush vegetation, ideal for peace and spiritual reflection.
+The Ajanta Caves viewpoint It offers breathtaking views of the valley, where the Waghora River and a waterfall create a spectacular landscape.
+From there, you can appreciate the horseshoe-shaped arrangement of caves carved into the cliff, surrounded by lush vegetation, perfect for finding peace and spiritual reflection.

 Spot 2.
 The Elora Caves